huggingface/diffusers/docs/source/en/training/t2i_adapters.md

 ## Training script

-As with the script parameters, a walkthrough of the training script is provided in the [Text-to-image](text2image#training-script) guide.
-Instead, this guide takes a look at the relevant parts of the script for T2I-Adapter.
+As with the script parameters, a walkthrough of the training script is provided in the [Text-to-image](text2image#training-script) training guide.
+Instead, this guide takes a look at the T2I-Adapter relevant parts of the script.

 The training script begins by preparing the dataset.
 This incudes [tokenizing](https://github.com/huggingface/diffusers/blob/aab6de22c33cc01fb7bc81c0807d6109e2c998c9/examples/t2i_adapter/train_t2i_adapter_sdxl.py#L674) the prompt and [applying transforms](https://github.com/huggingface/diffusers/blob/aab6de22c33cc01fb7bc81c0807d6109e2c998c9/examples/t2i_adapter/train_t2i_adapter_sdxl.py#L714) to the images and conditioning images.